httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Applications that use HTTP MUST confine themselves to using registered HTTP methods such as GET, POST, PUT, DELETE, and PATCH.

-New HTTP methods are rare; they are required to be registered in the HTTP Method Registry with IETF Review (see {{HTTP}}) and are also required to be generic.
+New HTTP methods are rare; they are required to be registered in the "HTTP Method Registry" with IETF Review (see {{HTTP}}) and are also required to be generic.
 That means that they need to be potentially applicable to all resources, not just those of one application.

 While historically some applications (e.g., {{?RFC4791}}) have defined non-generic methods, {{HTTP}} now forbids this.

-When authors believe that a new method is required, they are encouraged to engage with the HTTP community early (e.g., on the ietf-http-wg@w3.org mailing list) and document their proposal as a separate HTTP extension rather than as part of an application's specification.
+When authors believe that a new method is required, they are encouraged to engage with the HTTP community early (e.g., on the [](mailto:ietf-http-wg@w3.org){:brackets="angle"} mailing list) and document their proposal as a separate HTTP extension rather than as part of an application's specification.

 ### GET